Eugene is a qualified control/instrumentation engineer Bsc (Eng) and has worked as a developer of electronics & software for SCADA systems.

 Substituting for a and b gives:

-And the area of the segment is the difference, so subtracting gives:
+And the area of the segment is the difference between the area of the sector and the triangle, so subtracting gives:

 If the centre of a circle is located at the origin, we can take any point on the circumference and superimpose a right angled triangle with the hypotenuse joining this point to the centre.